Feyerabend/vm/enkel0/VM.md

 case NOP:
 	break;
 ```
-This operation does nothing.
+This "NOP" operation does nothing.
 It just been left here.

 ```c
 case HALT: